konka-bptl-tech/notes/my-notes/docker-k8s-git-jenkins/git/day-1.md

 ### ✅ What is Git?
 Git is a distributed version control system where each developer has a full clone of the repository.
 It keeps track of code changes over time through commits (snapshots), allowing each developer to work independently while also improving collaboration.
-Collaboration means working together with others to achieve a common goal.

 In the context of Git and software development, collaboration refers to: